Austrian Airlines resumes flights to Chicago O'Hare

 Next year, Austrian Airlines will operate 26 weekly flights to 4 destinations in North America: New York (flights operated by Boeing 777 aircraft), Washington (flights operated by Boeing 767 aircraft), Chicago (flights operated by Boeing 767 aircraft) and Toronto (flights operated by Boeing 767 aircraft).

-Austrian Airlines has also operated the Vienna - Chicago O'Hare route in the past.
-It entered the market from March 2000 and ran until October 2001, then resumed flights from May 2007 to October 2008.
-The Vienna - Chicago route was also operated in the '80 years by the Royal Jordanian, as a continuation of the flights from Amman and in the years' 90 by TAROM in the continuation of flights departing from Bucharest.
+Austrian Airlines has operated the Vienna-Chicago O'Hare route in the past.
+It entered the market in March 2000 and operated until October 2001, then resumed flights from May 2007 to October 2008.
+The Vienna-Chicago route was also operated in the 80s by the Royal Jordanian, as a continuation of flights from Amman. and in the 90s by TAROM following flights departing from Bucharest.

-Austrian Airlines officials have said that 30% of Vienna-Chicago route customers may come from neighboring countries, including Romania!
+Austrian Airlines officials have stated that it is possible that 30% of customers on the Vienna-Chicago route will come from neighboring countries, including Romania!